RISE-Remote-Intranet-School-Environment/RISE-Calendar-2/README.md

 ## Some Improvements

-* Search the timetable off a room (the table is already created).
+* Search the timetable off a room (mapLectureRoom).
+* Addition of some attributes for models (face-to-face/remote, colours for some courses, ...)
+* Usage of OpenAPI

 ## Acknowledgments